 Oklahoma Joe has been making award-winning smokers since 1987.
 That is reason enough to trust this brand.
 The Longhorn Reverse Flow Smoker produces the heat in a different compartment or a side box so that you can smoke your meat for a long time even after the fire is out.
 Or keep on adding the fuel and elongate the cooking process.

 Longhorn Smoker is built to last for decades.
 It has been made of heavy-duty steel and is the most durable a smoker can be.
 The cooking grates are porcelain coated to make their cleaning and maintenance very easy.
 The coating also increases the lifespan of the grates, making them rust-proof.

-A lot of thought has been put into the making the smoker.
+A lot of thought has been put into making the smoker.
 There is a grill below the handle of the front shelf lid to transfer the food you have cooked.
-There is also a storage shelf at the bottom which can accommodate all the raw materials easily.
+There is also a storage shelf at the bottom that can accommodate all the raw materials easily.
 The handles of the main chamber, as well as the fire chamber, are stay-cool.
 You don’t have to worry about burning your hand while checking up on your food or re-fuelling.

 The fire chamber has an all-steel fire-basket which makes it as durable as the rest of the smoker.
-For convenience, the chamber has a top lid for refilling the fuel and a side door for removal of ash and cleaning.
+For convenience, the chamber has a top lid for refilling the fuel and a side door for the removal of ash and cleaning.
 You can also tend to the fire and adjust your smoke through the side door.
-The side chamber also has a provision of grilling just in case you suffer from lack of space.
+The side chamber also has a provision of grilling just in case you suffer from a lack of space.

-There are 2 wheels which makes moving the smoker around your yard very easy.
+There are 2 wheels that makes moving the smoker around your yard very easy.
 The lid of the main chamber has a built-in temperature gauge so that you can cook your food to perfection.